 geophysical discovery lab [gdl]

-The most rewarding and impactful project I have undertaken at MINES has been the designing and construction of a massive, outdoor, underground geophysical laboratory for long-term research and education in the heart of MINES campus (see map and photos of buried targets below).
+The most rewarding and impactful project I have undertaken at MINES has been the designing, funding, and construction of a massive, outdoor, underground geophysical laboratory for long-term research and education in the heart of MINES campus (see map and photos of buried targets below).

 BACKGROUND: This two year undertaking began with the demolition of Meyer Hall on MINES campus and the subsequent construction of the new CoorsTek Center for Applied Science and Engineering in its place.
 Coincident with the construction, a large grassy field, Kafadar Common, was stripped and established as a staging area in front of the Department of Geophysics and the future CoorsTek building.
-At the time, I proposed and was granted a one-time window of opportunity, between the completion of CoorsTek and the rebuild of Kafadar Commons, to construct a large, one of a kind underground laboratory complete with distributed sensors, boreholes, and numerous targets of varying physical properties, geometries, depths, and levels of overlap/interference.
+At the time, I proposed and was granted a one-time window of opportunity, between the completion of CoorsTek and the rebuild of Kafadar Commons, to design, fund, and construct a large, one of a kind underground laboratory complete with distributed sensors, boreholes, and numerous targets of varying physical properties, geometries, depths, and levels of overlap/interference.
+Throughout the process, I had the pleasure of working with an amazing collection of colleagues within the department, government, and industry for feedback and guidance when necessary.
+Additionally, I had the privilege of incorporating students and the department’s Laboratory Coordinator into significant aspects of the design and construction process, and they were amazing.
+I could not have done this without them.
+For the list of my Partners in Crime and those I must Thank/Acknowledge, please read about them at the bottom of this page.
 The complete laboratory development, from initial discussion with the university to completion of the final item, took two years to the date.

 map of mines gdl